publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701z–11.md

             (A) __In general__

             In accordance with the authority provided under the National Housing Act \[[12 U.S.C.
-1701][/us/usc/t12/s1701] et seq.\], the Secretary may provide other assistance pursuant to subsection (f) of this section to the owners of multifamily housing projects that are acquired by a purchaser other than the Secretary at foreclosure, or after sale by the Secretary, on terms that ensure that—
+1701][/us/usc/t12/s1701] et seq.\], the Secretary may provide other assistance pursuant to subsection (f) to the owners of multifamily housing projects that are acquired by a purchaser other than the Secretary at foreclosure, or after sale by the Secretary, on terms that ensure that—

                 (i) at least the units in the project otherwise required to receive project-based assistance pursuant to subparagraphs (A), (B), or (D) of paragraph (1) are available to and affordable by low-income persons; and